A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

 \subsection{Benchmark on public NYU fastMRI DICOM data}

-In the NYU benchmarking setup considered here, let the T1W-guided T2W reconstruction task be denoted as Task-1 and the T2W-guided T1W reconstruction task as Task-2.
+Here we report the findings of the benchmark on the NYU dataset.
+Let the T2W reconstruction task be denoted as Task-1 and the T1W reconstruction task as Task-2.
+In Task-1, guided methods use the corresponding T1W image as the reference contrast, and in Task-2, the T2W images are used as the reference.
+Naturally, unguided methods such as MoDL and PnP-CNN ignore this side information.
 Fig. \ref{fig:nyu_benchmark_metrics} shows evaluation metrics for PnP-CoSMo and the end-to-end baselines on these two guided reconstruction tasks.

 We observe three main trends.
-First, the end-to-end methods consistently dropped in performance on the out-of-distribution tasks ($p <$0.05 throughout).
-Since PnP-CoSMo does not depend on any task-specific k-space training data owing to both its plug-and-play design and because of the bi-directionality of the content/style model it uses, it is not susceptible to the distribution shift of this kind.
-Third, considering the in-distribution model performance, PnP-CoSMo largely outperformed MoDL ($p <$0.05 throughout), and was roughly comparable to MC-VarNet (e.g. with $p <$0.05 throughout, except SSIM at $R\in\{2,3,4\}$ and DISTS at $R\in\{2,3\}$ on Task-1, and SSIM at $R\in\{2,3\}$ and DISTS at $R$=2 on Task-2).
-As shown in Figs. \ref{fig:nyu_recons_t1w} for Task-2 and \ref{fig:nyu_recons_t2w}a for Task-1, PnP-CoSMo could resolve certain fine details even at the high acceleration of $R$=5, which the end-to-end baselines failed at.
-In the pathological case shown in Fig. \ref{fig:nyu_recons_t2w}b, PnP-CoSMo produced sharper reconstructions while preserving the structure of the edema better than (the in-distribution) MC-VarNet, despite slightly lower metrics, when many features of the edema were absent in the reference image.
+First, comparing with the in-distribution reconstruction quality of the end-to-end baselines, PnP-CoSMo outperformed MoDL ($p <$0.05 throughout), and was comparable to MC-VarNet (e.g., with $p <$0.05 throughout, except SSIM at $R\in\{2,3,4\}$ and DISTS at $R\in\{2,3\}$ on Task-1, and SSIM at $R\in\{2,3\}$ and DISTS at $R$=2 on Task-2).
+Compared to the plug-and-play baselines, PnP-CoSMo outperformed PnP-CNN ($p <$0.05 throughout for both).
+As shown in Fig. \ref{fig:nyu_recons_t2w}a, PnP-CoSMo could resolve certain fine details even at the highest acceleration of $R$=5, which both end-to-end and plug-and-play baselines struggled with.
+In the pathological case shown in Fig. \ref{fig:nyu_recons_t2w}b, where many features of the edema were absent in the reference image, PnP-CoSMo produced sharper reconstructions while preserving the structure of the edema better than (the in-distribution) MC-VarNet, despite lower metric values.

+Second, considering out-of-distribution generalization, the end-to-end methods consistently dropped in performance on the out-of-distribution tasks ($p <$0.05 throughout).
+Since PnP-CoSMo does not depend on any task-specific k-space training data owing to both its plug-and-play design and the bi-directionality of the content/style model it uses, it is not susceptible to the distribution shift of this kind.
+This is observed in Fig. \ref{fig:nyu_recons_t1w}.

+In summary, PnP-CoSMo produced equivalent or superior reconstruction quality compared to end-to-end methods despite its apparent handicap, i.e., ignoring the k-space training data and not being trained to explicitly solve the reconstruction problem.
+Moreover, the same feature of PnP-CoSMo makes it immune to contrast-related domain shifts.
+Finally, PnP-CoSMo was also superior to other plug-and-play methods, both unguided and guided ones, which share a similar design pattern and training data requirements.